By Briana Seftel

 Ever since the publication of Ian Fleming’s first novel in 1953, James Bond has amassed countless fans for his witty one-liners, sharp suits, and shaken martinis.
 Bond movies have only widened this adoration; the exotic locations and luxury hotels are like virtual travel and a feast for the eyes.

-If you’re a fan of Mr. Bond, why not travel to some of the locations featured in the movies?
+If you’re a fan of Mr. Bond, a novel vacation idea is to travel to some of the locations featured in the movies!
 You only live once! (or twice if you're asking Mr. Bond)

 1. James Bond Island (Khao Phing Kan) • Thailand